Valiba Virundhu: Plot

-An unemployed youth (Ravichandran) and a vivacious girl (Bharati) are neighbours who fight frequently on trivial matters.
-Bharathi's wealthy father (Balaiah) wants to donate some of his properties for charity.
-This is objected to by his nephew (Asokan) who intends to marry Bharati and seize all the properties.
-When Balaiah threatens to expel Asokan, the latter abducts Balaiah and replaces him with a doppelgänger.
-With the help of the doppelgänger, Asokan tries to marry Bharati, who is oblivious to the fact that her father has been abducted.
-However, Ravichandran successfully exposes Asokan, rescues the real Balaiah and marries Bharati.
+An unemployed youth called Ravi and a vivacious girl called Radha are neighbors who fight frequently on trivial matters.
+Radha's wealthy father Rajasekaran wants to donate some of his properties for charity.
+This is objected to by his nephew Moorthy who intends to marry Radha and seize all the properties.
+When Rajasekaran threatens to expel Moorthy, the latter abducts Rajasekaran and replaces him with a doppelgänger.
+With the help of the doppelgänger, Moorthy tries to marry Bharati, who is oblivious to the fact that her father has been abducted.
+However, Ravi successfully exposes Moorthy, rescues the real Rajasekaran and marries Bharati.